-3 Credits (3 Lecture 0 Lab 0 Shop)

-3 hrs/wk (3 hrs Lecture) 15 wks

-This course introduces the student to the principles of critical thinking and provides practice in applying these principles to everyday decision making.
-The student will learn to distinguish between rational thoughts and feelings, evaluate arguments, identify assumptions, examine evidence, clarify by asking questions, fair-mindedly analyze multiple viewpoints, and make reasonable judgments.
+3 Credits (3 Lecture 0 Lab 0 Shop) 3 Hrs/Wk (3 Hrs.
+Lecture) 15 wks This course introduces the student to the principles of critical thinking and provides practice in applying these principles to everyday decision making and argument analysis.
+The student will learn to distinguish between rational thoughts and feelings, identify assumptions, identify the quality of evidence, clarify by asking questions, fairmindedly analyze multiple viewpoints, and make reasonable judgments.
+Students will apply principles of clear thinking to evaluating messages from the news media and advertising.
+Prerequisite: ENG 101.

-Prerequisite: ENG 101